National insurance explainer (Budget October 2024 update)

 Yes, as indicated above, the annual profits of self-employed workers between £12,570 and £50,270 are liable to 6% NICs, while an employee on an equivalent regular wage is liable to 8% NICs.

 It’s worth noting that the 2% difference between NI rates paid by the employed and self-employed is dwarfed by the 13.8% cost of employers’ NICs (which will become 15% from 6 April 2025), levied on wages paid to employees but not on payments made to independent contractors.
 Avoidance of employer NICs is one of the main drivers of misclassification of individuals as self-employed rather than employed (i.e. false self-employment).
-Those affected miss out on employment rights such as national minimum wage, holiday pay and sick pay.
+Those affected miss out on employment rights such as the national minimum wage, holiday pay and sick pay.

 Do other countries levy National Insurance equivalents?